tc39/proposal-jobcallback-module/README.md

 - ECMA-262 and Safari reveal the `[[PromiseState]]`.
 - Chrome/Firefox don't respect `.then(f)` equals to `.then(v => f(v))`
 - HTML and the proposed behavior have neither of those problems

+The proposed change also fixes the inconsistent requirement on ecma262 `HostEnqueuePromiseJob` and HTML `HostMakeJobCallback`.